thanhtrunghuynh93/GAGA/README.md

-<h1> The code repository for the fake news detection framework </h1>
+<h1> Code repository for Homophily fake news detection framework </h1>

 The code is the combination of reproduced code from the two papers: